-[47] A potential alternative to tectonic compression as a means to produce crustal thickening beneath the MCR may be magmatic underplating that occurred during the extensional event that created the rift [e.g., Henk et al., 1997].
+A potential alternative to tectonic compression as a means to produce crustal thickening beneath the MCR may be magmatic underplating that occurred during the extensional event that created the rift [e.g., Henk et al., 1997].
 Although the gradient Moho that is observed beneath parts of the northern MCR may be consistent with magmatic underplating, the clear Moho with the large jump in velocity across it in the southern MCR is at variance with underplating.
 The general absence of high velocity, presumably mafic, lower crust also does not favor magmatic intrusions into the lower crust.
 Thus, although magmatic underplating cannot be ruled out to exist beneath parts of the MCR, particularly in the north, it is an unlikely candidate for the unique cause of crustal thickening along the entire MCR.
-In addition, it cannot explain the downward bowing of shear velocity isolines in the upper and middle crust.
+In addition, it cannot explain the downward bowing of shear wave isolines in the upper and middle crust.

-4.6.
-Uppermost Mantle Beneath the Region
+4.6 Uppermost mantle beneath the region

-[48] Not surprisingly for a region that has not undergone tectonic deformation for more than 1 Gyr, the upper mantle beneath the study region is seismically fast.
+Not surprisingly for a region that has not undergone tectonic deformation for more than 1 Gy, the upper mantle beneath the study region is seismically fast.
 The average shear wave speed at 100 km depth beneath the study region is 4.76 km/s.
-By comparison, at the same depth the upper mantle beneath the U.S. west of 100°W is 4.39 km/s.
-The slowest Vs is about 4.62 km/s at 80 km depth near the border of the east central Minnesota batholith.
-This is still faster than the Yangtze Craton (4.3 km/s at 140 km depth) [Zhou et al., 2012] or the recently activated North China Craton (~4.3 km/s at 100 km, [Zheng et al., 2011] but is similar to the Kaapvaal craton in South Africa [Yang et al., 2008a].
-The RMS variation across the region of study is about 0.05 km/s, which is much less than the variation across the western U.S. (RMS of 0.18 km/s).
-Thus, mantle variability across the central U.S. is small in comparison to more recently deformed regions.
+By comparison, at the same depth the upper mantle beneath the US west of 100°W is 4.39 km/s.
+The slowest Vs is about 4.62 km/sec at 80 km depth near the border of the east-central Minnesota Batholith.
+This is still faster than the Yangtze Craton (4.3 km/sec at 140 km depth, Zhou et al., 2012) or the recently activated North China Craton (~ 4.3 km/sec at 100 km, Zheng et al., 2011), but is similar to the Kaapvaal craton in South Africa (Yang et al., 2009).
+The rms variation across the region of study is about 0.05 km/s, which is much less than the variation across the western US (rms of 0.18 km/s).
+Thus, the variability across the central US is small in comparison to more recently deformed regions.

-[49] Although upper mantle structural variation is relatively small across the study region, Figures 8 and 9 show that prominent shear velocity anomalies are still apparent.
+Although upper mantle structural variation is relatively small across the study region, Figures 8 and 9 show that prominent shear velocity anomalies are still apparent.
 In general, the Vs structure of the uppermost mantle is less related to the location of the Precambrian provinces and sutures than is crustal structure.
-One exception is deep in the model (120 km, Figure 8) where there is a prominent velocity jump across the Great Lakes Tectonic Zone.
+One exception is deep in the model (120 km, Fig. 8) where there is a prominent velocity jump across the Great Lakes Tectonic Zone.
 The principal mantle anomalies appear as two low velocity belts.
-One is roughly contained between the Great Lakes Tectonic Zone and the Spirit Lakes Tectonic Zone and then spreads into the Penokean Province east of the northern MCR.
+One is roughly contained between the Great Lakes Tectonic Zone and the Spirit Lakes Tectonic Zone, and then spreads into the Penokean Province east of the northern MCR.
 The other extends along the southern edge of the Southern and the Nebraska/Kansas segments of the MCR, particularly at depths greater than 100 km.
-Beneath the MCR itself, shear wave speeds in the uppermost mantle are variable.
+Beneath the MCR itself, shear wave speeds in the uppermost mantle are variable, although as Figure 9 illustrates there is a tendency for the upper mantle beneath the MCR to be fast.
 The main high velocity anomaly exists beneath the Superior Province with the shape varying slightly with depth.
 This anomaly terminates at the Great Lakes Tectonic Zone, being particularly sharp at 120 km depth.
-The jump in velocity at the Great Lakes Tectonic Zone is seen clearly in transect C-C' (Figure 9c).
+The jump in velocity at the Great Lakes Tectonic Zone is seen clearly in transect C-C' (Fig. 9c).